 Frequently asked Questions

-What is the hierarchy of a venture capital firm?
+What are the main types of venture capital funding?